polyipseity/information/special/business model canvas.md

 #### key activities

-The key resources building block shows {{important activities required for the business model}}.
+The key activities building block shows {{important activities required for the business model}}.
 They can be categorized into {{platform or network, problem solving, and production}} activities.

 #### key partnerships

-The key resources building block shows {{important suppliers and networks required for the business model}}.
-They can be categorized into {{buyer–seller relationships, coopetitions, joint ventures, strategic alliances between non-competitors}}.
+The key partnerships building block shows {{important suppliers and networks required for the business model}}.
+They can be categorized into {{buyer–seller relationships, coopetitions, joint ventures, and strategic alliances between non-competitors}}.
 Partnerships can {{acquire particular activities and resources, optimize for economy of scale, and reduce risk and uncertainty}}.

 #### cost structure